dlittle-source/cloudformation-sharing-app/README.md

 ![Alt text](Recipe_Sharing_App.png)

-**Project: This project demonstrates the automation of a website deployment using AWS CloudFormation**
+**Project: Automate a website deployment using AWS CloudFormation**

 **Overview:** This project demonstrates the deployment of a dynamic recipe-sharing application using an AWS CloudFormation template.